tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Collar of Obedience

+_Recharge 6+:_ When a nearby ally uses a quick action to command you to do something that requires a d20 roll, you gain a +3 bonus to that action.
+Yes, you can put this collar on your animal companion, but it must still be one of your allies that gives the command.

+**Quirk:** Rebelliousness.

+---

 #### Earring of Fortunate Happenstance

 While wearing this subtle diamond stud, your attention is magically drawn to any nearby conversations that may be of use to you.
 The earring is obviously of most use in crowded places, like markets or taverns or courts where there are plenty of opportunities for eavesdropping.